Department : Civil & Environmental Engineering

 Adjunct Faculty, Graduate School, Rutgers University, Newark, NJ

 Member, Institute for Marine and Coastal Science, Rutgers University, New Brunswick, NJ

 Lecturer, Institute for Environmental Studies, University of Wisconsin, Madison.
 1993 to 1994.
-Taught a two course series in quantitative analysis and modeling environmental systems.

 Publications & Professional Activities